christianhofmanncodes/youtube-playlist-generator/README.md

 ## Please note

-This project originally contained both a CLI and a GUI version.
+This project contained both a CLI and a GUI version.
-As of version 0.0.5, the CLI version will no longer be developed.
+Since version 0.0.5 the CLI version is no longer developed.

 ## Features

 - Add URL or ID
 - Add playlist URL
 - Specify playlist title
+- Search for videos and add them to the playlist
 - Create new playlist (deletes all items in the playlist)
 - Playlist Tools (Count items, Clear all items, Remove duplicates)
 - Sort items (Ascending & Descending)
-- Search for items in playlist (Find)
+- Find items in playlist
 - Rename specific items
 - Change order of playlist items (via drag and drop)
 - Delete specific items
 - Shuffle mode
 - Generate playlist URL
-- Automatically open generated URL in default web browser
+- Open generated URL in default web browser
 - Copy URL to clipboard
 - Open `.ytplaylist` file
 - Save `.ytplaylist` file
 - Import a `.txt` file (items must be in new lines) or `.csv` file (items must be comma-separated)
 - Export playlist items as a `.txt` or `.csv` file
-- Drag & Drop a `.yt-playlist` file or a `.txt` or `.csv` file onto the window to import them
+- Drag & Drop a `.yt-playlist` file, a `.txt` or `.csv` file onto the window to import them
-- Fetch YouTube video information (title, channel, length, description, views, publish date and thumbnail)
+- Fetch YouTube video information
-- Darkmode & Whitemode (switchable in settings)
+- Dark Mode & White Mode (switchable in settings)
-- Display playlist duration (after playlist generated successfully)
+- Display playlist duration (after playlist generated)
 - Recent files in File menu
 - Supported languages (switchable in settings)
   - English